- Home

 Qualified residing artists who live in Maryland and sell artistic work in any of the State's A&E Districts are eligible for the income tax subtraction modification on income derived from their in-district sales (for performing artists, this includes income derived from performances in a district; for all qualified residing artists, this includes internet sales originating in a district.)

 Eligible artists should submit Maryland State Tax Form 502AE when they file their state income tax returns.
-Additional information on eligibility can be found on the Maryland State Arts Council site here.
+Additional eligibility information is available on the Maryland State Arts Council site here.

-The A&E District programs are available as a result of the City's designation as a State of Maryland Arts and Entertainment District through the Maryland Department of Business and Economic Development.
+The A&E District programs are available because the City has been designated a State of Maryland Arts and Entertainment District through the Maryland Department of Business and Economic Development.